colleen232024F/top_five/README.md

 Colleen Piccolo

 # Changes
-Tried to update the UI to display a text field in the Categories text box.
+Tried to update the UI to display a "Put Category here" field in the Categories text box.
 Also added a Comments header in the UI.
 Added an Echo statement to the workflow file.

 # Top Five